 Shopping to do in Birmingham

-Here are our itinerary for a 24 hour shopping trip to Birmingham.
+Here is our itinerary for a 24-hour shopping trip to Birmingham.

 One can’t visit Birmingham without enjoying a shopping spree.
 Birmingham is the shopping hub of the Midlands where shopaholics are spoiled for choice.
 Bullring opened in 2004 is undeniably the heart of Birmingham’s shopping centres.
 With more than 160 shops and concessions, it will be difficult to leave empty-handed.
 High street shops, designers shops, food hall, restaurants, everything is designed to make you enjoy a shopping day out.
 Obviously, if you are not interested in shopping you will not be charmed by it.
 In case you decide to avoid the Bullring, at least stop by to admire the facade of Selfridges.
 The steel framed building is a great piece of art.

 If you prefer to shop independent then you should add Custard Factory to your itinerary.
 Situated in the “Creative Quarter” in the industrial district of Digbeth, the area is home to independent shops, cafes and bars as well as creative and digital businesses.

 The Custard Factory, Gibb Street, Birmingham, B9 4AA

 Along with Broad Street, Brindley Place is where most clubs and bars are located.
 The area comes to life in the evening with music and lots of eating places.
 The area was the site of factories until the manufacturing industry went into decline in the 70s.

 Brindleyplace, Birmingham, B1 2JF